AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials.md

 ---
 # Tutorials

-Follow these self-guided tutorials to learn the power of MBI.
+Follow these self-guided tutorials to learn the power of [!DNL MBI].